Verbzzz/Wheel-of-Fortune/README.md

 # Wheel-of-Fortune

-Link to the web site: the-wheel-of-fortune.netlify.app
+Link to the web site: https://the-wheel-of-fortune.netlify.app/